-renshe / rén shè / 人设 noun, a social media persona we design for ourselves, maintain and cultivate.
+renshe / rén shè / 人设 n. a social media persona we design for ourselves, maintain and cultivate

 There are a few opportunities in life where you can completely re-invent yourself: starting at a new school, the beginning of a career at a new company, or when you move to a new country.
 However, social media is a different story.
 You can start a new online persona anytime!